inkdropapp/docs-old/src/pages/manual/accessing-the-local-database.md

 There is a class called [InkdropDatabase](/reference/inkdrop-database) which wraps PouchDB and provides a bunch of useful methods that help you access the local database for managing notes, notebooks, tags and images.

-For example, below code gets a note data directly from the local database:
+For example, below code gets data directly from the local database:

 ```js
 const db = inkdrop.main.dataStore.getLocalDB()